twistlock/sample-code/helm/charts/README.md

-# Helm chart for installing Twistlock Console into Kubernetes with script for installing Twistlock defender daemonset
+# Helm Chart for Twistlock Console

 ## Downloading the charts